Bihar State Women Commission: Composition

 Bihar State Commission for Women was formed with a chairperson and 4 members.
 The social welfare department of the state makes modalities for appointing the Chairman of the State Commission for Women.

-Ms. Dilmani Mishra, is the Chairperson of the Bihar State Commission for Women.
-She along with other members will hold office for a period of 3 years.
+Ms Apsara is the Chairperson of the Bihar State Commission for Women.
+She along with seven other members will hold office for a period of 3 years.

 Activities

 Bihar State Commission for Women was formed to perform below activities: